oap-project/gazelle_plugin/oap-native-sql/README.md

 ![Overview](/oap-native-sql/resource/kernel.png)

-We implemented common operatos based on Apache Arrow Compute and Gandiva.
+We implemented common operators based on Apache Arrow Compute and Gandiva.
 The SQL expression was compiled to one expression tree with protobuf and passed to native kernels.
 The native kernels will then evaluate the these expressions based on the input columnar batch.

 ### Native Columnar Shuffle Operator with efficient compression support